 The Food Line-up founders Lotte Wouters and Maartje Nelissen met during a master class on sustainability in the food industry.
 It’s unsurprising, then, that sustainability plays a major role in their work catering for business and entertainment events.
 In the Netherlands and abroad, they’ve been connecting food specialists with hungry clients since 2013.

-The duo speaks here about their unique catering vision and designing a ‘future-proof’ restaurant for the Lowlands festival this month.
+In this video and interview, the duo speaks about their unique catering vision and designing a ‘future-proof’ restaurant – the Brasserie 2050 – for the Lowlands festival last week.

 What is The Food Line-up?